 These things are not unknown to us.
 We just do not want to think about them.
 But, this is the result, Solomon says, of not being taught to honor their parents.

-Now, the second area vital to strengthening the family is fidelity between the man and his wife.
+The second area vital to strengthening the family is fidelity between the man and his wife.
 God created the institution of marriage as a team endeavor.
 It takes two to tango, as it were.
 It is a partnership in which the two members trust and rely on each other to get the job done because in many respects, the job just cannot be done by one.
 It is difficult to be a single parent and produce what God wants to be produced.

 There are cases in which it somehow worked.
 But, usually it worked because the single parent has some kind of help or backing from their extended family—grandparents, aunts, uncles, etc. They help take up the slack.